dorislovescoding/ST6520/README.md

 # ST6520
-Here is the code for HW2.
+Here is the code for HW2 for course STSCI 6520.
+To know the installations of the packages and some examples, please refer to the vignette.

+Before installing my package, please make sure to download the "devtool" package Install the package using install_github("dorislovescoding/ST6520/~") replace ~ with algoleverage elnetcoord or solveols